 Working with Office 365 adoption we often get asked about Microsoft Teams – what are the pros and cons?
-Should we start using it?
+Should we start using it – How do we explain it to our users.
 For many organizations that are already onboard the Office 365 journey, the question is not if, it is when and how.
 Microsoft has made a strategic decision on Teams as the application for intelligent communication, discontinuing their investments in Skype for Business.
 But people don’t like being pushed into using something unless they see the benefits of doing so.
 What are the advantages of moving to Microsoft Teams?

 The Benefits and Disadvantages of Microsoft Teams